darklab8/blog/blog/articles/article_detailed/article_choosing_pet_projects/article.md

 - Ideally you build projects that someone actually needs (at least you.
 Just a single user makes all the difference.
 U will be able to write articles about the written program if u are at least the user of it)
 - Your project should come preferably from a heart.
 Build something the most according to your interests, even if it is smth related to game modding or some other very silly topic.
     - Building smth that others need for work/dev related stuff is even more nicer to do eventually, as u are even more contributing back to society.
-- For you TO SEE what the community/some tool needs in terms of development, u should PART OF IT.
+- For you TO SEE what the community/some tool needs in terms of development, u should be PART OF IT.
 As user that uses it too, u will face the limitations the users have and u will be able to recognize what can be done to do better, what can be addressed with programmatic solution!
 - It is a good entry point to learn which CLI, TUI, GUI, Web UI tools exist and to learn them in order to understand how to build interface for an end user.
 Some tool can be running with UI as Discord bot, other can be mods and having as user interface game itself.
 - It will be very nice if u will build eventually projects with [unit testing]({{.SiteRoot}}favourite.html#TestDrivenDevelopmentByExample).
 U could learn [theory about it here]({{.SiteRoot}}favourite.html#UnitTestingPrinciplesPracticesandPatterns) why it is important, but if to say shortly, if u will do for project above 50% coverage in unit testing, and it will be possible to cover it up to 80-90%... it is almost guaranteed that your project has sufficient code quality to evolve and be maintained easily through years, through your entire career with you (if the need in the project will persist through this dozens years of time)
     - If your use dynamic type danguage , some static typing can be especially nice (Mypy/Pyright for python, Typescript for js).
 That increases likely hood that if u open your code in a year or two, u will be able to clean up the now shitty code (as your skill improve in a year or two), make it clean again and continue with new life to it (instead of rewriting from zero... again.
 P.S. i rewrote my discord bot three times from zero before it became charming)